overington/dissertation-scattering-amplitudes/dissertation/chapters/50-little-group.md

 \begin{definition}[Little group]

-Wigners Little group is defined as the subgroup of homogeneous Lorentz Group that leaves the energy-momentum verctor of a particle invariant:
+Wigner's Little group is defined as the subgroup of homogeneous Lorentz Group that leaves the energy-momentum vector of a particle invariant:

 \begin{equation}
   \tensor{W}{^\mu_\nu} = k^\mu